 Only

-update-paid-feed.yml
+update-paid-feed.yml and update-free-feed.yml:

 curl -X POST \